wmde/wikiba.se/source/maint.md

 Each application in the Wikibase cluster has its own log output.
 Consult each service's own documentation to learn how to read its logs.

-In the directory where you placed your `docker-compose.yml` file, run the `docker-compose` command and the name of the service (cf. table above) to see its logs.
+In the directory where you placed your `docker-compose.yml` file, run the `docker-compose logs` command and the name of the service (check the table above) to see its logs.
 For example:
 ```
-user@host:~/docker$ docker-compose logs mysql
+user@host:~/docker$ docker-compose logs mysql --tail 100
 mysql_1 | 2019-12-31 10:00:00+00:00 [Note] [Entrypoint]: Entrypoint script for MySQL Server started.
 mysql_1 | 2019-12-31 10:00:00+00:00 [Note] [Entrypoint]: Switching to dedicated user 'mysql'
 ...